wpeasy/animate-in-viewport/README.md

 }
 );
 `
-The "type" is teh Event Name, "entry" is the IntersectionObserver entry property from the callback
+The "type" is the Event Name, "entry" is the IntersectionObserver entry property from the callback